Definitions of commonly used terms and document types:

 The person transferring title to or an interest in real property to a grantee.

-A legal document, which effects some change in rights and interests; often related to real estate.
-Many different types of instruments are recorded daily in the office of the Register of Deeds.
+A legal document which effects some change in rights and interests; often related to real estate.
+Many different types of instruments are recorded daily in the Register of Deeds office.

 An agreement between two parties (grantor and grantee) where one contracts with the other to rent, use or possess, for a specified amount and period of times, real estate or buildings.